dragkousis92/custom-grid/README.md

 1. Include the _grid.scss partial in your main.scss
 2. Change the breakpoint in the partial file
 2. Generate the grid system by utilising the row function where the arguments are $row-name, $column-name,$column-number $column-gutter
 3. The classes that are generated will span width from 1/$column-number.
-For example row($row-name:"row",$column-name:"col",$columns-count:12, $gutter: 0) will generate classes like: col-1/1 col-1/2 col-2/2 col-1/3 col-2/3 col-3/3
+For example row("row","col",12, 0) will generate classes like: col-1/1 col-1/2 col-2/2 col-1/3 col-2/3 col-3/3
 col-1/4  col-2/4 col-3/4 col-4/4